membraneframework/membrane_tutorials/basic_pipeline/1_Introduction.md

 # Introduction
-In this tutorial, we will create our very own Membrane Framework [pipeline]() consisting of our custom [elements]() which will fulfill the multimedia processing task.
+In this tutorial, we will create our very own Membrane Framework consisting of our custom which will fulfill the multimedia processing task.
 Despite the fact that the multimedia processing task we will be facing will be really simple, we will need to deal with some problems occurring in real-life scenarios.
 At the same time, we will make ourselves comfortable with some concepts of multimedia streaming as well as get in touch with the nomenclature used in this field.
 Prepare for an adventure!
 # Environment preparation
 In order to be able to proceed with the tutorial, you need to have Elixir installed: [How to install Elixir](https://elixir-lang.org/install.html).
+We assume, that you are at least slightly familiar with that language - if that is not true, we would like to strongly encourage you to take a look at the [official Elixir tutorial](https://elixir-lang.org/getting-started/introduction.html).
 Once you are ready with the Elixir, you can get the project template we have prepared for you:
 ```
 git clone https:/github.com/membraneframework/membrane_getting_started_tutorial